michaelwro/math-utils/README.md

 **Created By:** Michael Wrona

 A collection of C++17 math utilities for MicWro Engineering projects.
-The primary application for this code is my quadcopter flight computer project.
-These will be used by both the flight software and simulation.
 I add new utilities on an "as-required" basis.

 ## Getting Started